-Edit Expression Properties page with the Expression type as Drilling URL
+Image: Edit Expression Properties page with the Expression type as Drilling URL

+This example illustrates the fields and controls on the Edit Expression Properties page with the expression type as Drilling URL.
+Definitions for the fields and controls appear following the example.

+Edit Expression Properties

+Expression Type

+Drilling URL 🗸

+Expression Text

+.4

+Query URL Componen t URL

+External URL Attachment URL

+Free Form URL Image URL
-Expression type To define drilling URLs, you must select the Drilling URL option from the

-Expression type list.
+Expression type To define drilling URLs, you must select the Drilling URL option from the Expression type list.

 Expression text Optionally, type the URL in the Expression text text box.

-Note.
-You have two options: type the URL in this Expression Text box or click the Query URL, Component URL, or External URL links to allow the appropriate system building URLs.
+Note: You have two options: type the URL in this Expression Text box or click the Query URL, Component URL, or External URL links to allow the appropriate system building URLs.
 If you type the URL directly into the Expression text box, the system does not validate against a value for the correct format.

 Query URL Click to access the Query URL definition widget, where you can select a query to build URLs in a query URL format.

 Component URL Click to access the Component URL definition widget, where you can select a component to build URLs in a component URL format.

 External URL Click to access the External URL definition widget, where you can enter external URL to build URLs in an external URL format.

 Attachment URL Click to access the Attachment URL definition widget, where you can enter attachment URL to build URLs in an attachment URL format.
 Free Form URL Click to access the Free Form URL definition widget, where you can manually enter URLs that will be used to build drilling URLs in report results.
+Image URL Click to access the Image URL definition widget, where you can select an image field to build URLs in the image URL format.

-Note.
-Drilling URLs are saved into database as an expression, so you can access the Expressions page and add the defined drilling URLs as fields.
+Note: Drilling URLs are saved into database as an expression, so you can access the Expressions page and add the defined drilling URLs as fields.
 However, you cannot add drilling URLs as criteria because drilling URLs are special type of expressions.
 You can add drilling URLs as query fields or columns, and then on the query results page, values in that fields or columns will be expanded to fully qualified URLs, which you can click to either run query, access a PeopleSoft Pure Internet Architecture page, or access an external URL.